ssfsx17/sky-islands/readable.md

 **Spinning Melee Strike**:

+  - Technique
+  - 1 AP
   - 10 energy
-  - Do a melee weapon attack at all enemies within weapon range.
+  - Do a melee or reach weapon attack at all enemies within weapon range.
 Its damage type is changed to be of the linked element.

 **Discharging Melee Blast**:

+  - Technique
+  - 1 AP
   - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
   - 10 energy
-  - Do a melee weapon attack against three different enemies in weapon range.
+  - Do a melee or reach weapon attack against three different enemies in weapon range.
 It additionally does physical elemental damage for each elemental charge, equal to Physical Power \* 0.50 per charge.
     This extra damage ignores armor.

 ### Weapon Ranged Techs